awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 1. To view the status of a specific instance, select the instance, and then choose the **Status Checks** tab\.
 ![\[Viewing status\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/status-check-tab.png)

    If you have an instance with a failed status check and the instance has been unreachable for over 20 minutes, choose **Open support case** to submit a request for assistance\.
-To troubleshoot system or instance status check failures yourself, see [Troubleshooting instances with failed status checks](TroubleshootingInstances.md)\.
+To troubleshoot system or instance status check failures yourself, see [Troubleshoot instances with failed status checks](TroubleshootingInstances.md)\.

 1. To review the CloudWatch metrics for status checks, select the instance, and then choose the **Monitoring** tab\.
 Scroll until you see the graphs for the following metrics:
    + **Status check failed \(any\)**